‘Tis the Season for Deer-Vehicle Accidents

 If you live in a relatively wooded area and do not already have comprehensive car insurance, you should seriously consider modifying your coverage to include it.
 While a collision with another vehicle would fall under your collision coverage, colliding with an animal is generally treated in the same way that damage from a storm or vandal would be treated, and would only be covered by a comprehensive policy.
 If you are in a crash, attempt to document the damage and accident scene as well as you can.
 If any witnesses have pulled over to help, ask for their contact information, in the event you need additional support for your damage claim.
 Obtaining full compensation for all your losses when the insurance company is relying only on your word can be difficult; enlisting an experienced personal injury lawyer can help you recover fully from your losses in a crash.

-If you have been injured in a crash in the Kingston, Marlboro, or Dutchess County area, contact experienced Hudson Valley car accident law firm Rusk, Wadlin, Heppner & Martuscello for a consultation on your claims, at 845-331-4100.
+If you have been injured in a crash in the Kingston, Marlboro, or Dutchess County area, contact an experienced Kingston traffic accident lawyer of Rusk, Wadlin, Heppner & Martuscello for a consultation on your claims, at 845-331-4100.